o-william-white/galaxy_tutorials/dada2_tutorial.md

 Select 'dada2: assignTaxonomy and addSpecies' from the tool panel and set the following paramters:
 * 'sequences to be assigned': removeBimeraDenovo output
 * 'Select a reference dataset your history or use a built-in?': Use reference data from history
+* 'Names of the taxonomic levels in the data set': domain,phylum,class,order,family,genus
  * 'Reference dataset': silva_nr99_v138.1_train_set.fa.gz

 We know have the two main outputs from the DADA2 pipeline. removeBimeraDenovo output - a table with ASV counts (rows) across samples (columns) assignTaxonomy and add species output - a table with ASV taxonomy at different taxonomic ranks

 ## Remove the mock community

 One of the samples included in this sample dataset was a “mock community”.
-For simplicity we will remove this sample.
+For simplicity we will remove this sample from the removeBimeraDenovo output.

 Select 'Advanced cut' from the tool panel and set the following paramters:
 * 'File to cut': removeBimeraDenovo output